Danielle1246119/Jumping-game/README.md

 # Jumping game

 This is my version of the jumping game.
-This was made with JavaScript.
+The folder above contains the code as well as the screenshot from this game.